nabla-containers/nabla-measurements/README.md

 This is a repository containing the methodology for some experiments used to evaluate one aspect of container isolation: the attack surface to the host kernel.
-More specifically, these experiments measure how many kernel functions are accessed by an application as it runs.
+More specifically, these experiments measure how many kernel functions are accessed by an application as it runs and how complex those functions are.

 The script `runtest.bash` performs a run of a test on one of the Docker containers that we have provided in the